jojokarlin/Git_DRI_Jan_2017/README.md

 Git is version control software used to track the state of files associated with a project.
 Users can take snapshots of files, travel through the history of a project, collaborate transparently with others, and easily keep compatible data in many locations.
 Combined with GitHub, a cloud service, Git also becomes a way of finding and publishing text, including writing and code.

 In this session, we'll Learn what makes Git such a powerful tool for both collaborative and individual projects.
-We will share a conceptual overview of Git and GitHub, teach the basics of how to get started, and explore practical applications of GitHub for writing and coding.
-This workshop will be applicable for a wide range of digital undertakings, from developing code, to working with datasets, to drafting public policy, and beyond.
+We will share a conceptual overview of Git and GitHub, explore fundamental concepts such as committing and pushing, and explore practical applications of GitHub for writing and coding.
+This session will show how to use Git and GitHub for a variety of digital undertakings, including collaborating with others, finding code for use in your projects, and sharing your work publicly.
+This session covers initializing Git repositories, committing changes, pushing and pulling to and from GitHub, and cloning repositories to your local machine.

-By the end of this session, you will:
-- Have a basic understanding of how Git and GitHub are used by scholars for version control and collaboration
-- Create a Git repository on your computer, add files, and push this repository to your GitHub account
-- Clone a repository created by another scholar, modify the files to reflect your interests, and the push the updated repository to your GitHub account

-Session Leader: Patrick Sweeney
-Based on sessions by Jojo Karlin, Jennifer Tang, Stephen Zweibel, and Mary Catherine McKinniburgh

 [What are Git, GitHub and Markdown?](sections/concept.md)
 [What You Can Do with Git and GitHub](sections/examples.md)
 [Review of the Command Line](sections/commandline.md)